bwesterb/pol/README.md

       ```
       $ pol generate github -n "my username is John Doo"
-      Enter (append-)password [ default container ]:
+      Enter (append-)password:
-      Copied generated password to clipboard.
-Press any key to clear clipboard ...
+      Copied password to clipboard.
+Press any key to clear ...
       ```

       Want to use the password?

       ```
       $ pol copy github
       Enter password:

-        Found 'github':

-           my username is John Doo
+       note: 'my username is John Doo'
       Copied secret to clipboard.
-Press any key to clear clipboard ...
+Press any key to clear ...
       ```

    2. Hidden containers.
 You can have multiple containers with different